MashuNakamura/MashuNakamura/README.md

 Hello !
 I'm a begginer Programmer, you can call me Okerachuchupurin !

-Currently I use Fedora as my main OS
+Currently I use Fedora as main OS and Windows as Gaming OS

+Still Learning Programming and Japanese Language

 I'am from Darma Cendika Catholic University Majoring in Informatics